ariary/HTTPCustomHouse/EXAMPLES.md

 ### IV - Use secret header to reach admin panel

 Smuggle a request with the secret header pointing to 127.0.0.1.
-We includ it in a smuggled request to prevent it from being rewritten by front-end
+We include it in a smuggled request to prevent it from being rewritten by front-end

 ```shell
 POST / HTTP/1.1